 We will first discuss three-way ANOVA, an analysis which examines how three different factors influence the means of the different groups.
 The three factors may be any combination of fixed or random effects and are typically referred to a Factors A, B, and C. In this design, there are one or more replicate observations for each combination of the three factors.
 The statistical analysis for three-way ANOVA designs may include F tests for the main effects of the factors as well as the interactions among them.
-For example, if the design has replication and all three factors are fixed, there are F tests for the main effects (Factor A, B, C), each pairwise interaction (A × B, A × C, B × C), and a three-way interaction (A × B × C).
+For example, if the design has replication and all three factors are fixed, there are F tests for the main effects (Factor A, B, C), each pairwise interaction (A × B, A × C, B × C), and even a three-way interaction (A × B × C).
 The additional complexity of this design with its many interactions can make interpretation of the results quite challenging.

 As an example of three-way ANOVA, we will analyze data from an experiment by Maestre & Reynolds (2007).
 This study examined how overall nutrient and water availability, and nutrient heterogeneity, affected grassland biomass production (Table 19.1).
 Nutrient heterogeneity was manipulated by placing the nitrogen at a particular location within the container vs. an even distribution.
 See Chapter 14 for further description of this experiment.
-We will use the notation $Y{ijkl}$ to reference the observations in three-way ANOVA designs.
-The i subscript refers to the group or treatment within Factor A (in this case nitrogen heterogeneity), j the treatment within Factor B (nitrogen levels), k the treatment within Factor C (water levels), while k refers to the observation within the treatment.
-For example, k and k refers to the fourth observation in the no nutrient heterogeneity, 40 mg N, 375 ml water treatment, which is 7.901.
+We will use the notation Y{ijkl} to reference the observations in three-way ANOVA designs.
+The i subscript refers to the group or treatment within Factor A (in this case nitrogen heterogeneity), j the treatment within Factor B (nitrogen levels), k the treatment within Factor C (water levels), while l refers to the observation in the no nutrient heterogeneity, 40 mg N, 375 ml water treatment, which is 7.901.